-How to Remove Water Stains From Wood: 6 Tricks to Try
+How to Remove Water Stains from Wood: 6 Tricks to Try

 Someone forgot to use a coaster?
 Grab any of these household products and you'll be able to buff out those water rings, easy.

 Make watermarks left from glasses or bottles disappear by mixing 1 teaspoon salt with a few drops of water to form a paste.
 Gently rub the paste onto the ring with a soft cloth or sponge and work it over the spot until it’s gone.
 Restore the luster of your wood with furniture polish.
 Have hard water at home?
 Here’s a guide on removing hard water stains.